realvictorprm/GLFW3.NET/README.md

 ## Important remarks
 ### Compatibility:
-- Currently the project is only for VS2017
+- The project is compatible with Mono.
+It can be opened by MonoDevelop and should be build there too
+- The current GLFW.dll is for windows.
+Please keep in mind to use the correct GLFW.dll!
 - There are generated bindings available in the _generated_ folder and may be compatible with every platform

 ### What we're using: